TabbyML/tabby/website/blog/2023-09-05-deploy-tabby-to-huggingface-space/index.md

 tags: [deployment]
 ---

-[Hugging Face Spaces](https://huggingface.co/spaces) provide an easy way for anyone to host their machine learning models.
+[Hugging Face Spaces](https://huggingface.co/spaces) provides an easy way for anyone to host their machine learning models.
 In this blog post, we are going to show you how to deploy a Tabby instance in Hugging Face Spaces.
 If you have not heard of Tabby, it’s an open-source Github Copilot alternative that supports code completion.
 Check out more details [here](https://github.com/TabbyML/tabby).